 The following articles, published on the Franklin & Marshall College website, demonstrate the excellent recent work of CWI students and faculty!

-Under the guidance of Patrick Fleming, associate professor of economics and public policy, the students used AI as a preliminary expert to gauge the influence of six different water-quality indicators on children's health, fish health and flood risk (defined as ecological goods and services).
+Under the guidance of CWI Principal Investigator Patrick Fleming last summer, seniors Nancy Nguyen ’26 and Vu Nguyen ’26 used AI as a preliminary expert to gauge the influence of six water-quality indicators on children's health, fish health and flood risk.
+The six key indicators - nitrogen, phosphorus, turbidity, E. coli, water temperature, and water discharge - are a part of CWI’s ongoing stream monitoring efforts.

 After immense storm events hit Lancaster County in June 2026, PI Dorothy Merritts spoke on the WGAL 8 local news to explain how floodplain wetland restorations can help slow and reduce the impacts of floodwaters on local communities.